sehteria/T6-ZM-Weapons/README.md

 *The category "Tranzit" are weapons which were already in the files, but were disabled in the mystery box and have been enabled*

 ### Note
 All these weapons being added to the mystery box messed with the mystery box cycling.
 It wouldn't show the new weapons after a specific amount of weapons had been added, It was just a small detail.
-I didn't come up with a permanent solution because of lack of time and found a alternative temporary solution.
-I removed some weapons which were visible when the mystery box was cycling thru weapons, but won't show now. **This doesn't mean you can't get the weapons from the mysterybox**, you can.
+I didn't come up with a permanent solution because of lack of time and found an alternative temporary solution.
+I removed some weapons which were visible when the mystery box was cycling thru weapons, but won't show now.
+This doesn't mean you can't get the weapons from the mysterybox if they are not visible when the mystery box is cycling, because you can.
 I specifically picked the weapons myself.
 See here below to see which weapons won't be seen when the mystery box is cycling

 #### Removed weapons from mystery box cycling
 - KAP-40 - Pistol